Alex and Ani: History

 In March 2014, Rafaelian fired Feroce, the company's CEO.
 In March 2015, Harlan Kent, a former CEO of Yankee Candle, became the new president of the company.
 That year, the company expanded into Japan, and began a partnership with Disney Parks, to provide jewelry for their souvenir stores.
 Kent left the company within a year.

 In 2016, Rafaelian purchased original copper from the Statue of Liberty and the company launched the Liberty Copper Collection.
 In 2017, Alex and Ani became the primary "presenting sponsor" of David Lynch's arts and music festival, the Festival of Disruption.

 In October 2017, the company's Australian distributor, House of Brands, closed the Alex and Ani concept store in Melbourne, as well as all related kiosks in malls in Australia, announcing that it would shut down the related website in January 2018.
 House of Brands had been the company's distributor in Australia and New Zealand since December 2015.

-At the end of 2017, he company's CEO, Cindy DiPietrantonio, and its CFO, Bob Woodruff, left the company; both had been there for a bit over a year.
+At the end of 2017, the company's CEO, Cindy DiPietrantonio, and its CFO, Bob Woodruff, left the company; over serving in their roles for just over a year.
 In September 2018, the company announced that it intended to sell more of its pieces directly to consumers, rather than through distributors, with a goal of 75 to 80 percent of sales being through its stores or its websites by March 2020, up from its current 50 percent.
 The company said it planned to open 25 to 30 more concept stores within a year.

 In July 2019, Alex and Ani filed a $1.1 billion federal lawsuit against Bank of America, asserting that the lender had discriminated in its treatment of the woman-led company.
 The company dismissed the suit in August, and in September 2019 agreed to a new debt structure with its syndicate of lenders, led by Bank of America.
 As part of the restructuring, Rafaelian had given up her controlling equity interest, and Lion Capital installed a new CEO, Bob Trabucco.
 In May 2020, Rafaelian was officially terminated as an employee of the company.